Shincha Classic 2023, 50g Box

 Our preparation recommendation:

-First, pour 200ml water (as soft as possible) of a temperature of ca. 70°C over 4g Shincha Classic tea leaves in a suitable vessel (clay, glass or porcelain are best).
+First, pour 200ml water (as soft as possible) of a temperature of 60- 70°C over 4g Shincha Classic tea leaves in a suitable vessel (clay, glass or porcelain are best).
 For a first infusion, leave for 1-2 minutes, according to personal taste.
-Then, a second infusion needs only 10-20 seconds for best taste.
-After that, there is sufficient potential for a third infusion with a steeping period of 2 minutes.
+Then, a second and third infusion need 10-20 seconds each only for best taste.
+At this, also slightly increase the infusion temperature with each steep.
+Finally, there is sufficient potential for a fourth infusion steeped 2 minutes at 90°C.

 For more Shincha teas at Siam Tea Shop, please click on the following link: